top of page

 While the changes are ambitious, they also come with support:

-• New subject guidance and progression maps
+• New subject guidance and progression maps.

-• National centres of excellence in English, maths and the arts
+• National centres of excellence in English, maths, and the arts.

-• CPD funding and training for computing, physics and languages
+• CPD funding and training for computing, physics, and languages.

-• PE and sport partnerships
+• PE and sport partnerships.

-• Digital, machine-readable curriculum documents to aid planning
+• Digital, machine-readable curriculum documents to aid planning.

+For school leaders, the immediate priority will be horizon scanning—understanding where the biggest changes sit within your existing provision.
 For teachers, there is a clear message: expertise and professional judgement remain central.
 The new model aims to give teachers more clarity, not more prescription.

 How Aston Education Supports Your School Through Change

-As a specialist education recruitment agency led by former teachers, we understand how major policy changes impact staffing, curriculum design and long-term workforce planning.
+As a specialist education recruitment agency led by former teachers, we understand how major policy changes impact staffing, curriculum design, and long-term workforce planning.

 We support schools through:

-• Recruitment of high-quality teachers and leaders
+• Recruitment of high-quality teachers and leaders.

-• Specialist subject knowledge recruitment (particularly in maths, science, languages and computing)
+• Specialist subject knowledge recruitment (particularly in maths, science, languages, and computing).

-• Interview and selection processes aligned with new expectations
+• Interview and selection processes aligned with new expectations.

-• Long-term workforce planning to prepare for curriculum change
+• Long-term workforce planning to prepare for curriculum change.

-• Advice on market trends and talent availability
+• Advice on market trends and talent availability.

-Whether you're building capacity in STEM, strengthening early reading provision, or preparing for 2028 curriculum implementation, we’re here to help you find exceptional people who can lead, deliver and inspire.
+Whether you're building capacity in STEM, strengthening early reading provision, or preparing for 2028 curriculum implementation, we’re here to help you find exceptional people who can lead, deliver, and inspire.

 Looking Ahead

 The Curriculum and Assessment Review represents a major moment for English education.
-It brings challenges—curriculum redesign, staff training, assessment updates—but it also offers a forward-looking vision built on breadth, inclusivity, digital skills and real-world relevance.
+It brings challenges—curriculum redesign, staff training, assessment updates—but it also offers a forward-looking vision built on breadth, inclusivity, digital skills, and real-world relevance.

 At Aston Education, we’ll continue to analyse the review, support schools through transition, and connect talented educators with the roles and environments where they can make the greatest impact.